Same problem, again and again

 Tell us about your vehicle — we'll review it free and tell you what you may be owed.

-They keep saying "no problem found" or denying your warranty claims.
+"No problem found" or denied warranty claims.

 Send your vehicle and repair history.
 We tell you if you have a case.